Consumer Medicine Information (CMI)

 Speak to your doctor or nurse immediately if you notice any of the following:

-symptoms caused by a serious infection of the brain that may include changes in personality
+symptoms caused by a serious infection of the brain that may include psychological

-and behaviour such as confusion, delirium or loss of consciousness, seizures (fits),
+mental tasks, confusion, delirium or loss of consciousness, seizures (fits), headache,

-headache, nausea / vomiting, stiff neck, extreme sensitivity to bright light,
+nausea / vomiting, stiff neck, extreme sensitivity to bright light, fever, rash.

 There have been reports of a rare brain infection called PML (progressive multifocal

-serious condition and can cause severe disability or even death.
+condition and can cause severe disability or be life-threatening.
 Some of the symptoms

 of PML are similar to MS, so it is important that you speak to your doctor as soon